Shubhamoder/Netflix-Page/README.md

-# journey
+# Netflix Clone App
-Created a basic page using react and tmdb api to fetch the movies based on their category.
+Created a Page using tmdb website to fetch different movies based on their categories and displaying it on our front-end using react.